pascalgutjahr/prompt_muons_wiki/source/docs/Data_MC_level4.rst

 .. note::
     In :numref:`level3_rate_500TeV` the rates for the different primary flux models are shown for level 3.
 There is a mismatch of the normalization of the data and the MC.
     For the data-mc comparisons, the following plots use scaled weights.
 Therefore, the weights are normalized to the data for each weighting.
 This helps to analyze the shape of the different primary flux models.
+The rescaling is done based on the rates on level 4.
-    The rates and the rescaling factors are shown in :numref:`level3_rate_500TeV_with_scale`.
+    The rates and the rescaling factors are shown in :numref:`level4_rate_500TeV_with_scale`.
     Additional data-mc plots to investigate cuts and all primary flux models are dumped `here <https://drive.google.com/drive/u/1/folders/1QGxdgnuxVyl9J4hnhMrVsSGG4uDjip6D>`_.

-.. _level3_rate_500TeV_with_scale:
+.. _level4_rate_500TeV_with_scale:
-.. list-table:: Rates on level 3 after applying the muon filter and a :math:`500\,\mathrm{TeV}` bundle energy cut at surface for different primary models.
+.. list-table:: Rates on level 4 after applying the muon filter and a :math:`500\,\mathrm{TeV}` bundle energy cut at surface for different primary models.
 The rescale factors are the ratio between the experimental rate and the MC rate.
+The rescaling is done based on the rates on level 4.
   :header-rows: 1

   * - Model